 Using a technique called LipoSelection®, VASER Lipo targets specific areas of the body.
-Ultrasonic waves break up and separate fat cells for removal, while leaving vital tissues unharmed.
+Ultrasonic waves help break up and separate fat cells for removal, while leaving vital tissues unharmed.

-VASER Lipo is so precise and gentle that patients typically report dramatic reshaping with little downtime.
+VASER Lipo is so precise and gentle that some patients typically report dramatic reshaping with little downtime.
 Physicians like VASER Lipo because it gives them the precision to produce more predictable results — whereas traditional liposuction can result in lumpy or uneven areas.

 The VASER Lipo Difference

-With VASER Lipo, you can expect:
+With VASER Lipo, might result in: